airbnb/epoxy/README.md

 ## Basic Usage

 Create a class that extends `EpoxyController` and implement `buildModels` to specify which models to add, and in what order.
 Call `EpoxyController#getAdapter()` to get the backing adapter to add to your `RecyclerView`.
-Call `requestModelBuild` on the controller whenever your data changes and you would like the models to be rebuilt.
+Call `setData` on the controller whenever your data changes and you would like the models to be rebuilt.

 Create `EpoxyModels` to specify how your data is bound to views.
 Epoxy will handle inflating your views and binding them to your models.